-The WakeMed Gift Shop on the first floor of the hospital carries snacks, soft drinks, gifts and sundries.
+WakeMed Gift Shops are on the first floor of both Raleigh Campus and Cary Hospital, selling snacks, soft drinks, gifts and sundries.

 Safety & Privacy

-For the safety and privacy of our patients and visitors, please do not use the following devices in the CCWR:
+For the safety and privacy of our patients and visitors, please do not use the following devices in the CCSWR:

 - Recording devices